 - 1. Not using NAMING GUIDE - 2.
 Multiple people entering same event. - a.
 Check GUIDE to see who should enter - b.
 Make sure you enter ALL collaborators, including yourself if applicable - 3.
 Not tagging an Action Plan - 4.
-Not entering monthly-getting behind - 5.
+Getting behind on reporting - 5.
 Entering activities other than direct education - a.
-Report client contact outside of educational programming as expert assistance - b.
-Meetings should not be included unless they have planned educational content - c.
-Events internal to Extension should not be reported
+Meetings should not be included unless they have planned educational content - b.
+Events internal to Extension should not be reported - c.
+Report client contact outside of educational programming as expert assistance